LOsioChico/vite-react-ts-tailwind-template/README.md

 ### Setup

 1. `git clone https://github.com/LOsioChico/vite-react-ts-tailwind-template.git`
+2. Modify the `package.json` file to use your project name, description, etc.
+3. Modify the `config/features.json` file to add the features you want to use
-2. Run `pnpm install` to install all of the project's dependencies
+4. Run `pnpm install` to install all of the project's dependencies
-3. Build the project for production: `pnpm build`
+5. Build the project for production: `pnpm build`
-4. Run the local development server: `pnpm dev`
+6. Run the local development server: `pnpm dev`

 ### Dev Loop